-Sharing all the tips & tricks for how to decorate a navy boys bedroom & all the DIY projects we did like bead board ceiling, wide pine floors, built ins, new doorway & lots of navy paint.
+Sharing all the tips & tricks for how to decorate & renovate an awesome navy boys bedroom & all the DIY projects we did like bead board ceiling, wide pine floors, built ins, new doorway & lots of navy paint.

 Table of Contents